Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin-ampli.md

 --8<-- "includes/groups-intro-paragraph.md"

- Setting a group also sets the 'groupType:groupName' as a user property, and overwrites any existing groupName value set for that user's groupType, and the corresponding user property value. groupType is a string, and groupName can be either a string or an array of strings to indicate that a user is in multiple groups.
+ GroupType is a string, and groupName can be either a string or an array of strings to indicate that a user is in multiple groups.
 For example, if Joe is in 'orgId' '10' and '20', then the `groupName` is '[10, 20]').

  Your code might look like this: